 In 1979 a small group of researchers from the University of Wisconsin applied beef extract to mice skin.
 The mice were then exposed to a strong carcinogen.
-When the researchers tested the mice for tumors up to sixteen weeks later they were found that the mice who were exposed to beef extract were found to have 20% less tumours than the mice that weren't exposed to beef extract.
+The researchers tested the mice for tumors up to sixteen weeks later.
+They found that the mice exposed to beef extract had 20% less tumors than the mice not exposed to beef extract.

-CLA is also known for its body weight management properties, which include reducing body fat and increasing lean muscle mass.
-Over 30 clinical studies have been published investigating the effect of CLA on weight management.
+Additionally, CLA is known for its body composition properties.
+This includes reducing body fat and increasing lean muscle.
+There’s over 30 clinical studies have been published investigating the effect of CLA on weight management.
 The trials have quite variable designs, which lead to inconsistency in results.
 However a meta-analysis conducted in 2007 concluded that CLA has a small impact on fat mass.

 In July 2008, CLA received a no objection letter from the FDA on its Generally Recognized as Safe status for certain food categories, including fluid milk, yogurt, meal replacement shakes, nutritional bars, fruit juices and soy milk.
 With GRAS status, food companies are now able to add CLA to products in these food categories.

-Anti-cancer properties have been attributed to CLA, and studies on mice and rats show encouraging results in
+Anti-cancer properties have been attributed to CLA.
+Further, studies on mice and rats show encouraging results in

 hindering the growth of tumors in mammary, skin, and colon tissues.
 It has been reported that CLA can up-regulate the tumor suppressor gene, and may have anti-cancer properties.

-A European team led by the Swiss scientist Lukas Rist has found that mothers consuming mostly organic milk and meat products have about 50 percent higher levels of rumenic acid in their breast milk.
-According to studies that targeted the effects of conjugated linoleic acid on the belly firmness and fatty acid composition of genetically lean pigs, the supplemental CLA usage had a positive effect on the improvement of belly firmness and may provide a nutritional solution to carcass fat and belly firmness problems.
+A European team led by the Swiss scientist Lukas Rist looked at mothers consuming mostly organic milk and meat products.
+It was found that they have about 50% higher levels of rumenic acid in their breast milk.
+Studies were conducted on the effects of Conjugated Linoleic Acid on the belly firmness and fatty acid composition of genetically lean pigs.
+Supplemental CLA use had a positive effect on the improvement of belly firmness.
+It also may provide a nutritional solution to carcass fat and belly firmness problems.

 The most promising science around CLA concerns its effect on weight management.
 Thirty five intervention studies have been conducted using CLA in humans to investigate the effects of CLA on weight management.
-These studies, which vary widely in CLA dose and duration, show that the most significant effect of CLA on weight management is on body composition, a reduction in total body fat and an increase in lean body mass.
+These studies vary widely in CLA dose and duration.
+They show that the most significant effect of CLA on weight management is on body composition, a reduction in total body fat and an increase in lean body mass.

-Of all foods, kangaroo meat may have the highest concentration of CLA; Food products from grass-fed ruminants (e.g. mutton and beef) are good sources of CLA, and contain much more of it than those from grain-fed animals In fact, meat and dairy products from grass-fed animals can produce 300-500% more CLA than those of cattle fed the usual diet of 50% hay and silage, and 50% grain.
-Eggs are also rich in CLA, and it has been shown that CLA in eggs survives the temperatures encountered during frying.
-Some mushrooms like Agaricus bisporus and Agaricus subrufescens, are rare non-animal sources of CLA
+Of all foods, kangaroo meat may have the highest concentration of CLA.
+Food products from grass-fed ruminants (e.g. mutton and beef) are good sources of CLA.
+They contain much more of it than those from grain-fed animals.
+In fact, meat and dairy products from grass-fed animals can produce 300-500% more CLA.
+In addition, this is compared to cattle that are fed the usual diet of hay, silage, and grain.
+Furthermore, eggs are also rich in CLA.
+It has been shown that CLA in eggs survives the temperatures encountered during frying.
+Finally, some mushrooms like Agaricus bisporus and Agaricus subrufescens, are rare non-animal sources of CLA.

-If you are steering away from red meat due to the negative press on saturated fats, you may be happy to hear that a very powerful fatty acid primarily found in beef and dairy products has been linked to long-term weight management and health.
-This potent nutrient is called conjugated linoleic acid, or CLA, and the best possible sources of CLA are grass-fed beef and raw dairy products that come from grass-fed cattle.
+Are you steering away from red meat due to the negative press on saturated fats?
+You may be happy to hear that CLA has been linked to long-term weight management and health.
+The best sources of CLA are grass-fed beef and raw dairy products that come from grass-fed cattle.